Charles W. Sawyer

-Charles W. Sawyer (February 10, 1887 – April 7, 1979) was an American lawyer and diplomat who served as the United States Secretary of Commerce from May 6, 1948 to January 20, 1953 in the administration of Harry Truman.
+Charles W. Sawyer (February 10, 1887 – April 7, 1979) was an American lawyer and diplomat who served as the United States Secretary of Commerce from May 6, 1948, to January 20, 1953, in the administration of Harry Truman.

 Early life

-Sawyer was born in Cincinnati, Ohio on February 10, 1887.
+Sawyer was born in Cincinnati on February 10, 1887.
 He was a son of Caroline (née Butler) Sawyer and Edward Milton Sawyer, a Maine Republican who moved to Ohio become a principal.

 He attended Oberlin College, earning a Bachelor of Arts degree in 1908, followed by the University of Cincinnati, where he received his law degree in 1911.

 Career

+Early career

 He served as a member of Cincinnati City Council from 1912 until 1916 when he ran for Mayor of Cincinnati losing to George Puchta.
 Prior to his political career, he worked at the Cincinnati law firm of Dinsmore & Shohl.

-During World War I, he served as an infantryman in France, where he attained the rank of Major.
+Military service

+In August 1917, Sawyer joined the military for World War I, and was commissioned from civilian life as a captain of Infantry.
+After completing initial training at Fort Benjamin Harrison, Indiana, he served with the 158th Depot Brigade Camp Sherman, Ohio and was assigned as the post's provost marshal.
+In August 1918, he was promoted to Major.
+He then served in France as adjutant of the 178th Infantry Brigade, a unit of the 89th Division.
+After the Armistice of November 11, 1918 ended the war, Sawyer continued to serve in Europe as part of the Occupation of the Rhineland.
+He returned to the United States in May 1919, and was discharged on 31 May.
+Following his wartime service, Sawyer frequently participated in veterans events, and was a longtime member of the American Legion and Veterans of Foreign Wars.

+Post-war career

 Sawyer was also involved in several business ventures, including the American Rolling Mill Company and a share of the Cincinnati Reds, the Cincinnati Gardens, and a chain of newspapers and radio stations (through Great Trails Broadcasting Corporation).

 Between the Wars, he was a prominent Ohio Democratic politician.
 In the 1930s, a faction led by Sawyer vied with a faction led by Martin L. Davey for control of the state Democratic party.
 He was the 44th lieutenant governor of Ohio from 1933 to 1935.
 Sawyer authored the Twenty-first Amendment which repealed the Eighteenth Amendment to the U.S. Constitution which established the prohibition of alcohol in the United States.
-In 1938, Sawyer was an unsuccessful candidate for governor of Ohio.
+From 1936 to 1944, Sawyer served as a member of the Democratic National Committee.
+In 1938, he was an unsuccessful candidate for governor of Ohio.